 Step 2: Brine the cabbage

 Rinse the cabbage well, then cut it into quarters, lengthwise.
-Place in a large bowl and cover completely with salt, working the salt in between all the leaves.
+Place in a large bowl and sprinkle completely with salt, working the salt in between each cabbage leaf.
 Let sit for about 2 hours, massaging and turning the cabbage every 30 minutes, until cabbage has wilted down.
 When finished, drain and rinse the cabbage very well (until a torn-off piece no longer tastes overly salty).
 Squeeze out the excess water.

 Step 3: Flavor it up